 These are merely suggestions for the best animal encounter that will be enjoyed by all.
-Again, I state, we are flexible and will make every effort to meet your needs.
+Again, I state, I am flexible and will make every effort to meet your needs.

 All guests should be invited to arrive at least an hour before the scheduled start time of the Lizard Wizard show.
 I highly recommend 90 minutes, some parents will be 30 minutes late.
 This is sufficient time that guarantees your party guests will socialize, run around, snack or eat a meal.
 Children are not allowed to eat while petting animals or over the tarp and sheet.

 This is especially important for younger children with shorter attention spans.
 Each child is an individual.
 For a particular 2 year old, the show lasted 2 hours with only 5 friends.
 Other 8 year olds will last 30 minutes before they want to jump in the fun jump.
 On average, most children will be engrossed and spell bound.
 No child wants to sit down as soon as they arrive to a party.
 They are excited to play with their friends.

-We plan to arrive 30 minutes prior to our scheduled start time.
-If we have a show after yours, we will be on a strict schedule.
-Otherwise, we don't wear a watch.
-We are having as much fun as the children are.
-The show is designed to share 25 animals in an hour.
-Digital cameras and many photos taken, do slow it down.
-We will do our best, but we can't wait for slow phone cameras when it takes away our attention from the birthday child.
+I plan to arrive 30 minutes prior to the scheduled start time.
+If I have a show after yours, we will be on a strict schedule.
+Otherwise, I don't wear a watch.
+I am having as much fun as the children are.
+The show is designed to share 21 animals in an hour.
+Digital cameras and many photos taken, do slow the pace down.
+Most events are alloted 90 minutes of animal sharing time unless disclosed earlier.

-We do our best to answer the many questions during a "performance", but most of the answers are already built into the "routine".
-We do have valuable information that we would love to be known by all.
+I do my best to answer the many questions during a "performance", but most of the answers are already built into the "routine".
+I do have valuable information that I would love to be known by all.
 Entertaining your guests is a priority, but educating everyone is an underlying goal.
-Our years of actual experience can not easily be found.
-Personally, I have been working with 100s of reptiles and amphibians since 1989.
+My 30 years of daily hands-on experience can not easily be found.
+I have been working with 100s of reptiles and amphibians since 1989.
 What you see is not the extent of what I have maintained and tended.
 The show is for children.
 I never get too technical about specifics.
 The emphasis will be on proper approach, petting and handling to teach respect for the natural behavior of each animal.

 These are small animals with restrictions on the handling methods.
 Often grown ups are in the back row sharing their own reptile stories and the children in front will be straining to hear the rules of proper animal handling.
 This is completely understandable.
 After all, it is a party atmosphere.
-Yet more children will be able to touch and hold when they can hear how to properly pet and hold animals.
+Yet more children will be able to touch and hold when they can hear how to properly pet and hold the animals.
 The animals are handled in the same manner as the presenter.
 This is the way in which these animals are accustomed.
-For this reason, we don't allow others to help share them.
-For example: the tender delicate abdomen of the tarantuala is never allowed to be pet.
-The LW of S.D. has never had an incident in the whole 22 years of sharing animals.
+For this reason, I don't allow others to help share them.
+For example, the tender delicate abdomen of the tarantula is never allowed to be pet.
+The safety of the animals over rule the entertaining of the people.
+I have never placed a claim with the insurance company.